cwcromwell/doc-templates/reference.md

 ### More about the Parameters

 Each detailed reference entry should contain all the information a user might need to know when using a parameter (attributer), whether that parameter is part of the request or the response.
+If a parameter is accepted by the endpoint, it should be listed -- the api will be difficult to understand if usable parameters are missing.

 Include these: